liviobisogni/lib-easypthread/README.md

 	```
 	Computes the difference between two timespec structure variables t1 and t2, both expressed in milliseconds [ms].
 	* Parameters
-		* `t1`: A pointer to a struct timespec variable representing the first time.
+		* `t1` A pointer to a struct timespec variable representing the first time.
-		* `t2`: A pointer to a struct timespec variable representing the second time.
+		* `t2` A pointer to a struct timespec variable representing the second time.
 	* Returns
 		* A double value representing the time difference in milliseconds.

+### Task-Related Functions